rdhr/CALiPPSO.jl/docs/src/basic_usage.md

     ```
     *__before__* loading the `CALiPPSO.jl` file.
 Nevertheless, **keep in mind** that if you do *not* define `precompile_main_function`, all the functions are precompiled by default.

     Avoiding precompilation is discouraged if you actually want to use such function because model creation and optimization in JuMP suffers from a ["time-to-first-solve" issue](https://jump.dev/JuMP.jl/stable/tutorials/getting_started/performance_tips/#The-%22time-to-first-solve%22-issue), which is an analogous version of the "time-to-first-plot" one.
 Essentially, when a function is first called, it needs to be compiled.
 (This is actually the general behaviour of Julia, not only of JuMP.)
-Thus, by calling `produce_jammed_configuration` in a small system, the function gets pre-compiled and ready to be used in much larger systems.
-If `precompile_main_function` is set to `false` and then you call `produce_jammed_configuration` directly into the (presumably large) configuration you want to jam it could take much longer.
+Thus, by calling `produce_jammed_configuration!` in a small system, the function gets pre-compiled and ready to be used in much larger systems.
+If `precompile_main_function` is set to `false` and then you call `produce_jammed_configuration!` directly into the (presumably large) configuration you want to jam it could take much longer.

-    On the other hand, avoiding precompilation is useful if you just want to import the types, functions, etc. of `CALiPPSO`, but you will not be making use of `produce_jammed_configuration`; for instance if you are only doing data analysis.
+    On the other hand, avoiding precompilation is useful if you just want to import the types, functions, etc. of `CALiPPSO`, but you will not be making use of `produce_jammed_configuration!`; for instance if you are only doing data analysis.

-Using the variables introduced in the snippets above, the output of `produce_jammed_configuration` is the following:
+Using the variables introduced in the snippets above, the output of `produce_jammed_configuration!` is the following:
 1. `packing`: A jammed packing (provided convergence was attained) stored as a [`MonoPacking`](@ref) object (actually a [`struct`](https://docs.julialang.org/en/v1/manual/types/#Composite-Types)).
    + This object contains an array of the ``N`` particles in the packing.
      + Each particle is stored as a [`MonoParticle`](@ref) object that contains: (i) the position of the centre; (ii) the list of all contact vectors; (iii) the list of contact forces magnitudes; and (iv) the list of neighbours in contact.